 Following a very successful running career at Darien High, Michael Johnston took on the unimaginable: a marathon.

 Johnston, who graduated DHS last week, was a two-time All-FCIAC First Team selection in cross country as well as an All-State selection this past cross country season.
-Johnston was also part of two State Championship Cross Country teams his sophomore and senior seasons.
+Johnston was also part of two State Championship cross country teams his sophomore and senior seasons.

-Traveling up to Lake Placid, N.Y., Johnston took first (yes first) overall in the Lake Placid Marathon in his first marathon ever.
+Traveling up to Lake Placid, N.Y., Johnston took first overall in the Lake Placid Marathon in his first marathon ever.
 Johnston clocked in at 2:35:48, for the 26.2 mile course, just under 6:00 minutes per mile.

 "Mindboggling.
 That is the only word I can use to describe this accomplishment.
 I thought Michael might be under 3 hours.
 He blew that away," Darien track coach Tyson Kaczmarek said.
 "No way did I ever think he could run the time he did.
-He was only running about 50 miles per week and had tapored to 35 for the end of the track season.
+He was only running about 50 miles per week and had tapered to 35 for the end of the track season.
 He did no marathon training.
 He was training for a two mile race."

 What is even more impressive is Johnston's time is only 16 minutes away from the Olympic trial standard of 2:19.

 More InformationFact box